philote/pbta-rhapsodyofblood/README.md

-# An unofficial Rhapsody of Blood Module for the Foundry PbtA System
+# A Rhapsody of Blood package for the Foundry PbtA System

 ![Cover](assets/cover.webp)